arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is refactoring useful for?
 * Are comments in code useful?
 * What is the difference between design and architecture?
+* Why in TDD tests are written before code?

 ####[[↑]](#toc) <a name='languages'>Questions about Languages:</a>